 An orphan who spent her youth without a true home, Marion Hoxton found in the Great War something other than destruction.
-She found a chance to belong.
+She discovered a chance to belong.
 As a member of the Women’s Royal Naval Service—the Wrens—Marion gained sisters.
-She found purpose in her work as a motorcycle dispatch rider, assigned to train and deliver carrier pigeons to the front line.
-And, despite the constant threat of danger, she and her childhood friend Eddie began to dream of a future together.
+She found purpose in her work as a motorcycle dispatch rider assigned to train and deliver carrier pigeons to the front line.
+And despite the constant threat of danger, she and her childhood friend Eddie began to dream of a future together.
 Until the battle that changed everything.

-Now, twenty years later, another war has broken out across Europe, calling Marion to return to the fight.
-Meanwhile, others, like twenty-year-old society girl Evelyn Fairchild, hear the call for the first time.
-For Evelyn, it’s a way to prove herself after a childhood fraught with surgeries and limitations from a disability.
-And with the re-formation of the Wrens as World War II rages, it’s the perfect opportunity to make a difference in the world at seventy miles per hour.
+Now twenty years later, another war has broken out across Europe, calling Marion to return to the fight.
+Meanwhile others, like twenty-year-old society girl Evelyn Fairchild, hear the call for the first time.
+For Evelyn, serving in the war is a way to prove herself after a childhood fraught with surgeries and limitations from a disability.
+The re-formation of the Wrens as World War II rages is the perfect opportunity to make a difference in the world at seventy miles per hour.

 Walsh (Becoming Bonnie) offers an enticing story of two Englishwomen serving their country during both world wars . . .
 Walsh expertly contrasts the life of orphaned Marion and privileged Evelyn to expose their common desire to show their value outside societal labels.
 Historical fiction fans will be riveted.

 - Imprint: Harper Muse